8bitflynn/VDRIVE/Examples/README.md

 ### VDRIVE API Jump Table & Pointers Reference

-The following example shows the VDRIVE API entry points and programmatic interface pointers.
+The following example shows the VDRIVE API entry points and programmatic interface pointers in both HEX and Decimal.
 These are the addresses you can `jmp` to or dereference when interacting with VDRIVE in either interactive or direct mode.

 ```asm